Dependence of Lyubeznik numbers of cones of projective schemes on projective embeddings

 see \cite{L1,L2,NWZ}.
 Here the $H^{n-j}_IR$ are the local cohomology groups, and vanish for $j>\dim C$, see Remark~(ii) after (1.1) below.
 The higher extension groups ${\rm Ext}_R^k(\C,*)$ can be calculated by the Koszul complex for the multiplications of the $x_i$ ($i\in[1,n]$) which gives a free resolution of $\C$ over $R$.
 This holds also for the higher torsion groups ${\rm Tor}^R_{n-k}(\C,*)$.
 Setting $V:={\rm Spec}\,R=\A^n_{\C}$, we then get the isomorphisms

 Here $i_{A,B}:A\into B$ denotes an inclusion of a subset $A\subset B$ in general, ${\bf L}\1i^{\1*}_{0,V}$ means the derived pull-back functor for $\OO$-modules endowed with an integrable connection (that is, for left $D$-modules), and the $\Hc^{n-j}_C$ are the algebraic local cohomology functors for the closed subscheme $C\subset V$.
-Note that $\OO_{V}$ is algebraic so that $\Gamma(V,\OO_{V})=R$. \sk Using the Riemann-Hilbert correspondence, we then get the following (see (1.1) below). \msn {\bf Proposition~1.} {\it In the above notation, we have the equalities}
+Note that $\OO_{V}$ is algebraic so that $\Gamma(V,\OO_{V})=R$. \sk Using the Riemann-Hilbert correspondence together with the scalar extension by $\Q\into\C$, we then get the following (see (1.1) below). \msn {\bf Proposition~1.} {\it In the above notation, we have the equalities}

 \ms (See also \cite{GS}.)
 Here $\Q_{C^{\rm an}}$ and its dual $\DD\Q_{C^{\rm an}}$ (see \cite{Ve1}) are respectively denoted by $\Q_C$ and $\DD\Q_C$ to simplify the notation (where $C^{\rm an}$ is the analytic space associated with $C$), and similarly for $\Q_X$, $\DD\Q_X$.
 The $\pH^j$ are the cohomology functors associated with the truncations $\pp\tau_{\les k}$ constructed in \cite{BBD} (see also \cite{Di,KS}).
 Note that the usual cohomology functors $\Hc^j$ for bounded complexes of $D$-modules having regular holonomic cohomology sheaves correspond to the functors $\pH^j$ by the Riemann-Hilbert correspondence. \sk Setting